honmanyau/markr/README.md

 # Markr

+> A data ingestion and processing microservice for Markr.

 This document describes the prototype of the data processing and storage microservice for Markr.
 It was created in fulfillment of a take-home coding challenge.

 ## Table of Contents